robredomikel/msrproject/README.md

-README file for the replication of the ESEM2023 paper "Does SonarQube affect the development velocity: A preliminary study"
+README file for the replication of this project:

 CONTENTS: